 The very first wave of information technology ever to hit the field of medicine was the digitization of medical records and files through the use of EMR systems.
 It altered the art and science of healing for many people across the globe.
-The data contained in electronic health records or EHR systems in conjunction with other sources has begun to transform medical practice as we know it.
+The data contained in electronic health records or EHR systems in conjunction has begun to transform medical practice with other sources as we know it.

 It works by leveraging information and technologies and speeds up healthcare delivery.
 It improves the overall efficiency and quality of patient care at a very reasonable cost.
 What we still await though is widespread adoption of healthcare software systems which is going to happen soon according to experts.